Fundamental diagram of urban rail transit considering train-passenger interaction: Validation of the Macroscopic Model

 \subsubsection{Sensitivity analysis of the demand/supply conditions}

 The accuracy of the macroscopic model regarding the dynamic patterns of demand/supply is now examined.
-This is worth investigating quantitatively because it is qualitatively clear that the exit-flow model is valid if the speed of demand/supply changes is `sufficiently' small as discussed in Section \ref{sec_dynamic_disc}.
-Specifically, the sensitivity of the peak passenger demand $a_p(2)$ and train supply $a(2)$ is evaluated by assigning various values to these parameters.
+This is worth investigating it quantitatively, because it is qualitatively clear that the exit-flow model is valid if the speed of demand/supply changes is ``sufficiently'' small as discussed in Section \ref{sec_dynamic_disc}.
+Specifically, the sensitivity of the peak passenger demand $a_p^{\max}$ and train supply $a^{\max}$ is evaluated by assigning various values to these parameters.
 The simulation duration is set to 8 h to take the residual delay after $t=4$ (h) in some scenarios into account.
 The other parameters are the same as in the baseline scenario.

 The results are summarized in Fig.~\ref{macro_error}.
-Fig.~\ref{error_relative} shows the relative difference in total travel time (TTT) of trains between the microscopic and macroscopic models for various peak passenger flows (negative values indicate that TTT of the macroscopic model is smaller).
+It shows the relative difference in total travel time (TTT) of trains between the microscopic and macroscopic models for various peak train supply $a^{\max}$ and peak passenger demand $a_p^{\max}$.
+The minimum train supply and passenger demand are set as $a^{\min}=10$ (train/h) and $a_p^{\min}=0.1\mu_p = 6000$ (pax/h).
 The relative difference can be considered as an error index of the macroscopic model.
-Fig.~\ref{error_abso} compares the absolute value of TTT in each model.
-Note that there are some missing values, such as the relative error with $a(2)=18$ and $a_p(2)/\mu_p=0.60$; this is due to that the macroscopic model does not derive a solution under the given conditions (e.g., $k(t)$ exceeds the jam density); this corresponds to `gridlock' in the transportation system.
+The negative values indicate that TTT of the macroscopic model is smaller.

-According to the results in Fig.~\ref{macro_error}, the accuracy of the macroscopic model is high when the peak passenger demand is low.
-These are the expected results, as the speed of demand change is slow in these cases.
+According to the results in Fig.~\ref{macro_error}, the accuracy of the macroscopic model is high when the maximum passenger demand is not extremely large.
+This is an expected result, as the speed of demand change is slow in these cases.
 TTT given by the macroscopic model is almost always less than that of the microscopic model; this might be due to the aforementioned inconsistency between the steady state assumption of the macroscopic model and headway-based control of the microscopic model.